dx-zero/mcpn/README.md

 - Gathering logs across many MCP tools for Kubernetes, Cloudwatch, Splunk, etc
 - Checking Github issues or a vector database for similar issues in the past
 - Perform web searches for useful information on the web
-- Analyzing your code with all the gathered context from the prior steps
+- Analyze your code with all the gathered context from the prior steps
+- Write a detailed incident report with all the context from the prior steps
+- Gather input from you to better understand the problem space
+- Implement a fix for issue if possible

-All in all, this should make it MUCH easier to rally your team around when/how to use the best prompts and MCP tools for specific tasks 🦾
+And since these workflows are all defined in YAML and can be referenced from anywhere on your machine, you can **easily** rally your team around when/how to use the best prompts and sequences of MCP tools for specific tasks 🦾

 ## Features